Our COVID-19 response

-At the Crick, our world-leading research expertise, facilities and flexibility put us in a unique position to help tackle COVID-19.
-We have rapidly transformed labs into testing facilities, and our scientists have refocussed research efforts to answer fundamental questions about the coronavirus.
+At the Crick, our research expertise, facilities and flexibility put us in a unique position to help tackle the COVID-19 pandemic.
+We rapidly transformed labs into testing facilities, and our scientists have been working to answer fundamental questions about the virus.

-The COVID-19 outbreak requires a concerted research effort that draws on a range of different disciplines.
-Crick researchers are working at the forefront of the scientific response to answer some of the most urgent questions about the SARS-CoV-2 pathogen and COVID-19, the infection it causes.Our research
+Crick researchers are working at the forefront of the scientific response to answer some of the most urgent questions about SARS-CoV-2 and COVID-19.

-The COVID-19 Consortium has published its SOPs to provide a step-by-step approach to set up a diagnostic pipeline in an academic institute in collaboration with partner laboratories and hospital trusts.
+The consortium has published its SOPs to provide a step-by-step approach to set up a diagnostic pipeline in an academic institute in collaboration with partner laboratories and hospital trusts.